Main Characters | Demon Slayer Corps (Hashira) | Muzan Kibutsuji and the Twelve Kizuki | Civilians | Other Demons | Demon Slayer Academy

 A pair of mysterious children Tanjiro meets while training for the Final Selection.

 - The Ace: Sabito was by all accounts a talented swordsman who was able to kill most of the demons, resulting in all of the others besides him surviving the selection.
 This is the real reason Giyu doubts his abilities as a Hashira, thinking Sabito would have been far better had he survived.

 - Cruel and Unusual Death: Makomo has her arms and legs ripped apart and killed by the Hand Demon, while the anime shows through a Gory Discretion Shot that Sabito had his head crushed by the same demon.

 - Dead All Along: Though Tanjiro is able to see and interact with them, it turns out that they've actually been dead for several years, having both been killed by the Hand Demon during the Final Selection.
 Tanjiro discovers later that Sabito would have been the same age as Giyu had he survived.

 - Fragile Speedster: The vengeful demon described Makomo as being weak but very fast.

-- Get a Hold of Yourself, Man!: In the past, Sabito punched Giyu after he was feeling survivor's guilt and convinced him to not give up living after Giyu's big sister saved his life.
+- Get A Hold Of Yourself Man: In the past, Sabito punched Giyu after he was feeling survivor's guilt and convinced him to not give up living after Giyu's big sister saved his life.
 Giyu mentions that he can still feel the pain from Sabito's punch and realized that he cannot give up his role as a Hashira for the sake of his big sister and Sabito.

 - Heroic Sacrifice: Sabito saved everyone in his selection and was the only one who died.
-Makomo is also said to have died in the same selection.

 - The Reveal: They are in fact ghosts of students that had failed the final selection.
 Urokodaki was quite surprised when Tanjiro casually mentioned them, wondering how he knew the names of his dead disciples.